Spicy Broiled Shrimp

 - thawed frozen shrimp, peeled and deveined with tails left on

-- extra virgin Olive Oil (affiliate link) or melted butter
+- extra virgin Olive Oil (affiliate link), melted butter, or a mixture of both

 - lemon